Skip to main content

 Yet a surprising portion of employees — consistently estimated at 20-40% in industry surveys — leave some employer match uncaptured.
 The primary reason: contribution rates that don't reach the match threshold.

-Traditional vs. Roth 401(k): The Tax Rate Comparison
+Traditional vs. Roth 401(k): Which Tax Rate Are You Actually Betting On?

 The traditional-vs-Roth decision in a 401(k) reduces to one question: will your marginal tax rate be higher now or at withdrawal?